-Prevent Your Floor From Peeling are not just influence the aesthetic appeal of your floor but they also degrade the floors strength as those sections of the floor has lost the chemical bond from epoxy to substrate and will not perform as expected.
+Peeling doesn’t just ruin the aesthetic appeal of your floors, it also degrades the strength of the floor.
+This is because those sections of the floor have lost the chemical bond from epoxy to substrate, and thus will not perform optimally.

-If this is the case, you should be able to check for this by looking at the bottom of the peeled paint.
-If it is covered with a layer of dust/dirt/grit, then that is the reason for the failure.
+You should be able to check for this by looking at the bottom of the peeled paint.
+If it is covered with a layer of dust, dirt, or grit, then that is the reason for the failure.

 Dust signalizes that the floor wasn’t prepared well enough when the paint was applied to your garage floor.

 Weak crumbling concrete floors can be rectified through the use of a floor primer – this will consolidate the surface to become suitable for the floor paint to have something to bond to.